John Taber

 Research Interests:

 The history of Indian philosophy, especially the Brahmanical and Buddhist traditions.
 My main interests on the Brahmanical side are Mīmāṃsā, especially the great seventh-century thinker Kumārila, and Advaita Vedānta.
-On the Buddhist side I am occupied with the Yogācāra epistemological tradition (Vasubandhu, Dignāga, Dharmakīrti).
-Also, the history of Indian logic more generally.
-I work chiefly with Sanskrit sources.
+On the Buddhist side I have focused on the Yogācāra epistemological tradition (Vasubandhu, Dignāga, Dharmakīrti).
+I have also written on the history of Indian logic more generally.
+I work chiefly with Sanskrit sources but can consult texts in Tibetan and Pali as needed.
+Since 2015 I have been working with an international team of scholars on a translation of the first chapter of Dharmakīrti’s magnus opus, the Pramāṇavārttika.
+This project has been funded by two grants from the National Endowment for the Humanities (Scholarly Editions and Translations Division).

 Teaching Interests: